Run a plan

 PlanRun

-object tracks the state of the plan run and is enriched at every step by the relevant agent. - A plan run can be generated from a plan using the
+object tracks the state of the plan run and is enriched as every step of the plan is completed. - A plan run can be generated from a plan using the

 run_plan